DarijaKR/Retention-mechanisms/readme.md

 ## Pass input values to the script

-In order to pass the input values to the script, use eithier CSV file with name **input.csv** or send the values via command line using comma separated values.
+In order to pass the input values to the script, use either CSV file with name **input.csv** or send the values via command line using comma separated values.

 Script can only accept numbers as input values.